vesellov/bitdust.docs.old/install.md

 To get some more insights or just to know how to start playing with software you can visit [BitDust Commands](https://bitdust.io/commands.html) page.

+To get more info about API methods available go to [BitDust API](https://bitdust.io/api.html) page.

 ## Binary Dependencies